laijoann/Chattr/README.md

 ## Features

-- use command /gif <query> to get a random gif from giphy
+- use command /gif _keyword_ to get a random gif from giphy
-- :<emoji-command>: to use emojis
+- :_emoji-command_: to use emojis
 - display images when image links are entered